autokey/autokey/Troubleshooting.md

 You must then enable accessible technologies via the Gnome Accessibility Settings applet.
 Another way to get this interface up and running is to install an application called Accersizer.
 The first time you start Accersizer, it will enable the correct settings for you.

 ## I disabled the notification icon, and I don't know the hotkey for displaying the configuration window.
+How do I bring it up?

+The default key binding to show the main window is `<Super>+k`.
+(On most keyboards,`<Super>` is the Windows logo key.)

-Simply start AutoKey again while it is already running, and this will cause the configuration window to be shown.
+As an alternative, or if you disabled / changed the hotkey, simply start AutoKey again while it is already running.
+This will cause the configuration window to be shown.

 ## How can one send em dash or another Unicode special character in new, python3 version of AutoKey?

-One of the many options is to use the sample script bellow and modify `TextToType="—"` to your desired special character (or sequence), for example `TextToType="≠≠≠"` ([source](https://github.com/autokey/autokey/issues/29#issuecomment-437426992)).
+One of the many options is to use the sample script below and modify `TextToType="—"` to your desired special character (or sequence), for example `TextToType="≠≠≠"` ([source](https://github.com/autokey/autokey/issues/29#issuecomment-437426992)).
 ```
 OldClipboard=clipboard.get_clipboard()
 TextToType="┐(´-｀)┌"